Higher Hochschild homology and exponential functors: -modules and Schur functors

 \section{$\fb$-modules and Schur functors}

-The purpose of this section is to introduce the category of $\fb$-modules and the relationship through Schur functors with the functor category $\fcatk[\fmod]$, where $\fmod$ is the module category introduced in Notation \ref{nota:fmod}.
-Wherever possible, $\kring$ is a general commutative ring.
+\nomenclature{$\fmodq$}{finite-dimensional $\rat$-vector spaces\nomrefpage} The purpose of this section is to review the category of $\fb$-modules and the relationship through Schur functors with the functor category $\f(\fmodq;\rat)$, where $\fmodq$ is the category of finite-dimensional $\rat$-vector spaces.
+No claim to originality is made.